Free Resume Generator

 What is the difference between a resume and a CV?

-In the US, a resume is a concise 1-2 page document for job applications, while a CV (curriculum vitae) is a comprehensive academic document.
+In the US, a resume is a concise 1-2 page document for job applications, while a CV (curriculum vitae) is a academic document.
 In many other countries, the terms are used interchangeably.
 This tool works for both.

 Can I add multiple work experience entries?